• Contact Us

 July 7, 2016

-Curveballs in Logic Games
+Curveballs in LSAT Logic Games

-Since the June 2014 LSAT is officially released, we can take solace in the notion that, although 99.9% of you bombed that last game completely, better days lie ahead.
-For one thing, missing every single question on that game only brings your score down to 177, thanks to the exceptionally generous curve on that test.
-Why was the curve so generous?
-See the first sentence above.
 Here’s the funny thing about exceptionally brutal games: they are unlikely to significantly derail your score, even if you totally bombed them.
-Your raw score is only meaningful in comparison to everyone else’s, so as long as everyone else was just as stumped as you were, you’re good.
+Your raw score is only meaningful in comparison to everyone else’s.
+As long as everyone else was just as stumped as you were, you’re good.
 Remember this next time you come across a game (or a RC passage) that makes you think about nothing but murder.

 Posted by PowerScore Test Prep / Logic Games, LSAT Prep / Logic Games, LSAT Prep Leave a Comment